CiscoDevNet/python_code_samples_network/tdr-test/README.md

 This is an example Python script that runs TDR test for every interface in an up status.

-The output is thrown to screen, plus writte to a file in bootflash.
+The output is thrown to screen, plus written to a file in bootflash.

 # requirements
 -- IOS-XE running >/= 16.3.1 also enabled for GuestShell